_960.jpg)

 Exhibitions: "Studio of Vladislovas Neveravičius", Vilnius Picture Gallery, 2014 December 16 - 2015 March 15; exposition "In Art We Trust" at the contemporary art fair "Art Vilnius", 2019; "The Worst of All Sinners: Repentant St. Mary Magdalene by Władysław Niewiarowicz", Vilnius Picture Gallery, 2022 April 26 - 2023 January 31.

-Photographs: display in the exhibition "Studio of Vladislovas Neveravičius", Vilnius Picture Gallery, 2014 December 16 - 2015 March 15 (photos taken by Tomas Kapočius); exposition "In Art We Trust" at the contemporary art fair "Art Vilnius", 2019; art album "Art & Us", Lewben Art Foundation, 2019; "Leaderpia" - South Korean media; display in the exhibition "The Worst of All Sinners: Repentant St. Mary Magdalene by Władysław Niewiarowicz"; description of the exhibition "The Worst of All Sinners: Repentant St. Mary Magdalene by Władysław Niewiarowicz".
+Photographs: Display in the exhibition "Studio of Vladislovas Neveravičius", Vilnius Picture Gallery, 2014 December 16 - 2015 March 15 (photos taken by Tomas Kapočius); exposition "In Art We Trust" at the contemporary art fair "Art Vilnius", 2019; art album "Art & Us", Lewben Art Foundation, 2019; "Leaderpia" - South Korean media; Display in the exhibition "The Worst of All Sinners: Repentant St. Mary Magdalene by Władysław Niewiarowicz"; description of the exhibition "The Worst of All Sinners: Repentant St. Mary Magdalene by Władysław Niewiarowicz"; Photo Lewben Art Foundation's art challenge for colleaguess, 21 April 2020.
+When quarantine began in various parts of the world and the closure of museums, they have created an artistic challenge by encouraging people to recreate the world’s most famous works preserved in art museums at home.